cybertraining-dsc/su21-reu-376/project/index.md

 * SLActive® BLT (Institut Straumann AG, Basel, Switzerland), with a diameter of 3.3–4.8 mm and a  length of 8–12 mm.

 ## 2.2 Deep Convulutional Neural Network

 ![](images/DCNN.png)
+Figure 1: Overview of an automated deep convolutional neural network.
+Using Neuro-T to automatically select the model and optimize hyper-parameter.
+During training and inference, the automated DCNN automatically creates effective deep learning models and searches the optimal hyperparameters.
+An Adam optimizer with L2 regularization was used for transfer learning.
+The batch size was set to 432, and the automated DCNN architecture  consisted of 18 layers with no dropout.

 - [ ] Find data sets about effects about dentronics